Below are upcoming chapter conferences, seminars, review courses, and other events. Prior chapter events can also be viewed.

 The 2023 Annual FISMA Conference provides a useful update to IT Auditors on the current landscape of efforts to comply with the Federal Information Security Modernization Act of 2014 (FISMA).
-Come hear perspectives from senior federal executives from the Office of the National Cyber Director, Office of Management and Budget, Office of the Chief Information Officer, United States Department of Justice, and FDIC/OIG who play key roles in FISMA compliance efforts.
+Come hear perspectives from senior federal executives from the Office of the National Cyber Director, National Institute of Standards and Technology, and the United States Department of Justice who play key roles in FISMA compliance efforts.
 During this session, we will learn about recent changes to the FISMA metrics, and the opportunities and challenges agencies face in complying with FISMA.

 IT advisory or audit professionals that serve or support the Public Sector should attend this event.

 Registration closes on April 12, 2023 @ 12pm.
 This is a free virtual event for GWDC Members.

 The ISACA Greater Washington D.C.
 Chapter is proud to have Cotton, A Sikich Company as the sponsor for this annual event.